 Since 2005 he has balanced commercial development work, both within and outside of the medical world, with donor funded healthcare projects in LMICs, and has guided the company toward becoming a global leader in device connectivity.
 In establishing the Software for Health Foundation, James is leveraging this wealth of knowledge and experience to provide a platform to promote and support sustainable free technology for health.

 For over 10 years Jack has worked on and managed the development of numerous connected systems including 'software as a service' (SaaS) offerings, security tracking, genetic research and health information systems.

-During his time with Blue Frontier Jack has focused primarily on the global connected & digital health space.
+During his time with the Software for Health Foundation, Jack has focused primarily on the global connected & digital health space.
 Jack brings knowledge of health care and how technological advancements can improve the management of health systems.
 Jack is the project lead and architect of the Open Interop platform helping to innovate the transmission and translation of health data.